|Category||Administration and Management|

 - In investigating any allegations, the University will treat all parties and witnesses with dignity and respect.

-- As soon as possible after an incident is reported, the staff member to whom the report has been made shall notify the SMART Coordinator who shall ensure that an appropriate staff member is assigned responsibility for as many of the following as are appropriate to the circumstances:
+- As soon as possible after an incident is disclosed, the staff member to whom the disclosure has been made shall notify the SMART Co‑ordinator who shall ensure that an appropriate staff member is assigned responsibility for as many of the following as are appropriate to the circumstances:

 - assessing the affected party’s safety and well-being and any issues there may be for the safety or wellbeing of the University community

-- ensuring that suitable support is in place for all affected parties, respondent parties and any other parties that may be involved
+- ensuring that suitable support is in place for all affected parties and any other parties that may be involved

 - informing the affected party of the right to contact Police and offering to facilitate such contact

-- informing the affected party of their ability to or seek to have interim measures put in place, including options for, and available assistance with, changing academic, living, transportation, and/or working situations
+- informing the affected party of their ability to seek to have protective measures or accommodations put in place, including options for, and available assistance with, changing academic, living, transportation, and/or working situations

-- informing the affected party about resources available at the University and in the community, including advocacy services
+- informing the affected party about resources available at the University and in the community, including advocacy and support services

-- informing the affected party of their options, and where appropriate seeking consent to initiate an investigation, and discussing with them any concerns or barriers to participating in the investigation
+- informing the affected party of their options, including with reference to whether the matter is considered grievous sexual misconduct, and where appropriate seeking consent to initiate an investigation, and discussing with them any concerns or barriers to participating in the investigation

-- outlining to the affected party the applicable procedures for investigation and the range of possible outcomes
+- outlining to the affected party the applicable procedure(s) for University investigations, the range of possible outcomes, and privacy implications of proceeding with a complaint (see clause 5(d))

 - explaining to any relevant parties that the University does not tolerate retaliation and that the University will take prompt action in response to any act of retaliation

-- assessing whether the incident should be referred for action under the Student Critical Incident Policy, particularly where there has been serious injury to a student, or serious distress or harm caused to a student or group of students, and
+- assessing whether the incident should also be referred for action under the Student Critical Incident Policy or Staff Critical Incident Policy, particularly where there has been serious injury to the affected party, or serious distress or harm caused to a group within the University community, and

 - taking any other measures that are deemed necessary or desirable.

-- Having taken the appropriate steps under the previous clause, the staff member assigned responsibility for taking the steps under clause 7(a) will work with the affected party, in consultation with the SMART Coordinator as appropriate, to determine the pathway(s) the affected party wishes to follow in addressing the situation (see clause 6(b)).
+- Having taken the appropriate steps under the previous clause, the staff member assigned responsibility for taking the steps under clause 7(a) will work with the affected party, in consultation with the SMART Co‑ordinator as appropriate, to determine the pathway(s) the affected party wishes to follow in addressing the situation (see clauses 6(b) and (c)), and to ensure that appropriate ongoing support is available to the affected party.

 8. Confidentiality, limits on confidentiality and requests for no action

-- Confidential staff members may on some occasions have an obligation to pass information on, such as when there is a perceived to be significant risk to the safety of the person making the report or to the safety of others.
+- Confidential staff members may on some occasions have an obligation to pass information on, such as when there is perceived to be significant risk to the safety of the person making the disclosure or to the safety of others.

-- the reasons for deciding that the matter needed to be notified, and
+- the reasons for deciding that the matter needed to be investigated, and

-- the means by which risks to the affected party, reporting party or any other party arising from a decision to investigate may be managed.
+- the means by which risks to the affected party, disclosing party or any other party arising from a decision to investigate may be managed.

-- An affected party, or any person on an affected party’s behalf, may seek to have interim measures put in place, such measures being:
+- An affected party, or any person acting on an affected party’s behalf, may seek to have protective measures or accommodations put in place, being:

 - measures available and approved under other University regulations and procedures

-- measures imposed by the Proctor pursuant to their powers under the Discipline Statute
+- measures imposed by the Proctor pursuant to their powers under the Student Conduct Statute

 - measures imposed by the Head of a Residential College under College rules